CalmDownKarm/automatic-adventure/Readme.md

           description: The index of the todo to delete.
           required: true
 ```
-This is essentially documentation for your endpoints, again the descriptions for each endpoint are looked at by the model when it's deciding which endpoints to hit.
-Writing this spec is a little bit tedious, however, FastAPI will automatically generate most of the fields for you, once you have your api built, you can run your server, and visit [/openapi.json](http://localhost:3333/openapi.json) to download a json version of the spec that you can then use any [online tool](https://www.json2yaml.com/) to convert the json to a yaml and then editing the description fields.
-If there are any endpoints that you don't want chatGPT to use, remove them from this spec and it won't send requests to them.

 Finally once you're all set up, you log into the chatgpt ui, use the interface to add a plugin, point it to your manifest url and you're all set.